ChengFu0118/ChengFu0118.github.io/_publications/2010-10-01-paper-title-number-09.md

 collection: publications
 permalink: /publication/paper-number-9
 excerpt: 'Huili Chen, <Strong>Cheng Fu</Strong>, Jishen Zhao, Farinaz Koushanfar'
-venue: 'International Conference On Computer Aided Design (ICCAD), 2019'
+venue: 'International Conference on Computer Aided Design (ICCAD), 2019'
 ---
 <!-- This paper is about the number 2.
 The number 3 is left for future work.
  -->